Introduction

 Late registration attracts substantial penalties, including:

-• Financial Fines:ย FIRS imposes financial sanctions on late registrants.
+- Financial Fines: FIRS imposes financial sanctions on late registrants.

-• Interest on Outstanding Taxes:ย If your business has tax obligations, late registration can lead to interest charges.
+These fines can accumulate quickly. - Interest on Outstanding Taxes: If your business has tax obligations, late registration can lead to interest charges.

-• Legal Action:ย Persistent non-compliance may lead to legal actions by tax authorities.
+This accrual can extend over time, increasing your financial burden. - Legal Action: Persistent non-compliance may lead to legal actions by tax authorities.

 This situation can disrupt your business operations significantly.